Multicore for DO-178C Workshop

 Attendees will benefit from training from some of the world's leading authorities on critical software verification and multicore research.
 As the course is strictly limited to 30 places, you get the opportunity to engage with the trainers on a personal basis and examine the challenges or questions you may have around the topic of multicore in the critical software domain.

-The workshop will be hosted in the 5-star Sofia hotel in Barcelona.
+The workshop will be hosted in the Hampton Del Mar (by Hilton) hotel in San Diego.
 The room layout will be a "classroom" style, splitting attendees into different tables.
 We find that this stimulates excellent interaction between attendees seated on the same table and allows for a comfortable and practical working space.
 Morning and afternoon refreshments will be provided along with a high quality meal arranged by the hotel.

 Feedback from previous workshops: